-Krele comforted Eku, clarifying what Tiuti intended-that together with Wutota, they intended to make Eku an izik-ikiz for the entire tribe.
+Krele comforted Eku, clarifying what Tiuti really intended-that together with Wutota, they wanted to teach Eku to be izik-ikiz for the entire tribe.

 Such an honor was difficult for Eku to perceive, while the crushing disappointment of not wearing the talon of a fish eagle was all too real.